pudquick/pybinMerge/readme.md

 Usage: pybinMerge.py [options] file1 file2 [...]

 pybinMerge.py will combine a list of files passed to it, in order, and create a new file with this data.
-It fidn  s a common subset of bytes between neighboring files in the list, the length of which can be configured with the skip option.
+It finds a common subset of bytes between neighboring files in the list, the length of which can be configured with the skip option.
 It also skips a minimum number of bytes at the beginning of each file, assuming there may be a varying header there that would cause a bad